-Learning Outcomes At the end of the course the student should be able to: understand and discuss fundamental concepts, advantages and limits of the semantic web; understand and use ontologies in the context of Computer Science and the semantic web; use the RDF framework and associated technologies such as RDFa; understand the relationship between Semantic Web and Web 2.0.
+Learning Outcomes At the end of the course the student should be able to: understand and discuss fundamental concepts, advantages and limits of the semantic web; understand and use ontologies in the context of Computer Science and the semantic web; use the RDF framework and associated technologies such as RDFa.

-Methods Lectures, tutorials and practical sessions together with course notes, recommended reading, work-sheets and some additional handouts.
+Methods Lectures, tutorials and practical sessions together with course notes, recommended reading, worksheets and some additional handouts.